Viral Disease Testing in Cats - Prevaccination

 FeLV screening tests look for the presence of the viral antigen (viral protein) in a blood sample.
-Screening tests for FeLV can be done in the clinic setting using special ELISA (enzyme linked immunosorbent assay) based test kits.
-These kits contain FeLV antibody, a special protein that recognizes the viral antigen and combines with it.
-The test kit incorporates a color indicator with the antibody so that a color change occurs when the antibody combines with the FeLV antigen.
+Screening tests for FeLV can be done in the clinic setting using special test kits.
+The test kit incorporates a color indicator so that a color change occurs when the viral protein is detected in the blood.

 A positive screening test result is indicative of the presence of virus particles.
-Since some cats are able to subsequently mount an appropriate immune response and eliminate the virus from their bodies, this viremia (literally virus in the blood) may not be permanent.
+Since some cats are able to subsequently mount an appropriate immune response and eliminate the virus from their bodies, this viremia (presence of the virus in the blood) may not be permanent.

-Because no test is reliable all of the time, and because of the possibility of transient (temporary) viremia, it is important to confirm a positive test result, especially in a clinically healthy animal.
+Because no test is reliable all of the time, and because of the possibility of temporary viremia, it is important to confirm a positive test result, especially in a clinically healthy animal.

 Such confirmatory testing is usually done at a veterinary referral laboratory.
-It may involve an indirect immunofluorescent antibody (IFA) test that detects the presence of cell associated viral antigen.
-A positive IFA test indicates the presence of virus and that the cat is not likely to eliminate the FeLV virus from his body.
-An alternative to the IFA test is to repeat the ELISA test in the clinical setting in one month, thus allowing the cat time to mount an appropriate immune response and potentially eliminate the FeLV virus.
+A positive test indicates the presence of virus and that the cat is not likely to eliminate the FeLV virus from his body.
+An alternative to the referral laboratory test is to repeat the in-clinic test in one month, thus allowing the cat time to mount an appropriate immune response and potentially eliminate the FeLV virus.

-Newer polymerase chain reaction (PCR) diagnostic tests that detect viral genetic material have been developed to confirm FeLV infections.
-These PCR based tests do not seem to have much advantage over the ELISA based tests when used to evaluate blood samples for the presence of virus.
+Newer DNA tests (PCR) that detect viral genetic material have been developed to confirm FeLV infections.
+These PCR-based tests do not seem to have much advantage over the screening tests when used to evaluate blood samples for the presence of virus.

 What does a positive test result mean?